joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 }
 ```

 There are benefits to using a record over a switch.
-Objects have constant lookup-time whereas a switch may have to check each case one by one, however there won't be any noticeable difference in performance until the size of the switch gets very large.
+All objects have constant lookup-time whereas a switch may have to check each of its case one by one.
+There won't be any noticeable difference in performance until the size of the switch gets very large, however.
 I've heard that in some languages the compiler is smart enough to convert a switch into a lookup table but I'm not sure if the same optimization can be done with interpreted languages like JavaScript or Python.

 ## example: keyboard event handling